Young People & Domestic Abuse

 Domestic abuse (also called partner or dating abuse) is a continuing pattern of abusive, or controlling coercive behaviour.
 This can include the use of intimidation and isolation, threatening, degrading, and/or violent behaviour.
 There are different types of domestic abuse.

 Domestic abuse is common and can happen to anyone regardless of sex, sexual orientation, gender identity, age, ethnic origin, dis/ability .
 It is possible to experience multiple different types of abuse and it is not limited to face to face contact.
-It can also take place online, on social media or over the phone.
+It can happen in real life and online.

 According to the Scottish Crime & Justice Survey 2014/15: